 Cover Two Sports Cafe is located in Sandy Hook.
 Tuesday night wings are half off!
 They come in 23 possible flavors in a kid-friendly environment with sports games on every screen.
 General Tso’s, Medium (Buffalo), and Lemon Pepper are our family favorites.
 Wings are also free on your birthday, quickly becoming a family tradition in our home!

 Station 25 is on Rt.
 25 (South Main Street) in Newtown.
 What started as a food truck, “Firehouse Grill,” a brick-and-mortar family-friendly firehouse-themed restaurant, opened to serve the truck favorites and other popular dishes, including wings.
 Offered breaded or non-breaded in 11 flavors, Lemon Pepper and Buffalo are our family’s favorites.
-Check them out on Wednesdays for $.75 wings!
+After being closed for a while, they’ve recently reopened and are now better than ever!

 Ridgefield